MariamAsall/MPI-Parallel-Processing-Website/README.md

 ### **C.7 Matrix Multiplication**

+**How it works:**
-- **Data Split:** The two input matrices are divided into blocks or rows, with each process assigned a portion.
+- Two matrices (A and B) are divided into blocks or rows.
-- **Local Computation:** Each process performs matrix multiplication on its assigned blocks.
+- Each process computes a portion of the resulting matrix by multiplying its assigned rows of A with the corresponding columns of B.
-- **Aggregation:** The resulting blocks are sent to the master process, which assembles them into the final result matrix.
+- The computed blocks are sent to the master process, which assembles the final result.

+**Parallelization:**
+- Each process handles a segment of the multiplication, significantly speeding up computation for large matrices.
+- Communication is needed to distribute data and gather results.

 ![image](https://github.com/user-attachments/assets/963e2a45-61d3-4b79-aa89-80deba208ecb)